ltcptgeneral/chrome-bug-demo/Readme.md

 ## Why is this a bug?

 It's possible that this is not a bug, and that this is working as intended.
 However, firefox does not have this issue at all.
 Loading either `bugged.html` or `correct.html` have exactly the same, non-flickering outcome.

+# Technical Info

+Chrome Version: Version 141.0.7390.76 (Official Build) (64-bit)
+- Although I suspect this has probably been around for a while